 Mining robots designed for selective extraction

 Rare minerals are essential to many critical industries, including energy, electronics and defence.
-Most such minerals are imported, as European deposits tend to be small and in areas difficult to access.
-The EU-funded project ROBOMINERS investigated ways to develop cost-effective and environmentally friendly methods for extraction of crucial minerals.
+Most such minerals are imported, as European deposits tend to be small and in areas that are difficult to access.
+The EU-funded project ROBOMINERS investigated ways to develop cost-effective and environmentally friendly methods for the extraction of crucial minerals.

 Mining robot prototype